Skip to main content

 Tuscan wine allocation and bottle presentation for market value context

-The value spread is clean: ShopWineSlash is at $27, the current public market frame is around $36, and the winery/reference anchor is $80.
-That means the deal is meaningful against the market and dramatic against winery pricing.
+The value spread is clean: ShopWineSlash is at $29, the current public market frame is around $36, and the winery/direct reference anchor is $80.
+The deeper point is even simpler: this is a 95 Vinous Tuscan red priced where most buyers expect ordinary table wine.

 For comparison, review live market listings through Wine-Searcher and producer context through Tenuta degli Dei.